 Everyone, of course, has their favorite.
 Mine is Don Julio in Palermo, although some locals deride it as being too touristy.
 It’s an old-fashioned place where both the food and the ambiance are excellent.
 It can also take most of your meal just to read the wine list.
-One caveat, however, ¬– reserve in advance since it’s always full and waits can be hours long (but they serve you Champagne to help the time pass!).
+One caveat is to reserve in advance.
+It’s always full and waits can be hours long (but they serve you Champagne to help the time pass!).

 Take A Day Trip to A Gaucho Ranch

 Another of the best things to do in Buenos Aires is not to spend your entire time in Buenos Aires.
-During a recent visit, we opted for a tour to a gaucho ranch near San Antonio de Areco, a small town on the pampas, where a major Gaucho Festival is held annually every November.
+During a recent visit, we opted for a tour to a gaucho ranch.
+It was near San Antonio de Areco, a small town on the pampas.
+A major Gaucho Festival is held there annually in November.

-It was an interesting tour, which began with a visit to a small silver museum and workshop, a stop on many of these tours.
-It was worthwhile, however, since it was upscale and authentic, and we did have the opportunity to buy quality goods at the source.
+It was an interesting tour, which began with a visit to a small silver museum and workshop.
+It was worthwhile, however, since it was upscale and authentic.
+And we did have the opportunity to buy quality goods at the source.

-At the ranch, we had a good meal of steak and vegetables cooked by the Gauchos, followed with entertainment by them.
-If you’d like to make it a full- or multi-day trip, you also have the option of horseback riding with the Gauchos on the pampas.
+We had a good meal of steak and vegetables cooked by the Gauchos, followed with entertainment by them.
+For a full- or multi-day trip, opt for horseback riding with the Gauchos on the pampas.

 Another popular tour is to San Isidro, including a cruise around the canals and islands of the Tigre Delta.